 - Many programs have a 100% placement rate.

 - Students seeking full-time employment upon graduation or internships during college should contact the Career Services office.

 - Five-Year Averages: Snapshot of our "Annual" Graduate Employment Survey Results

 - Data collected via Annual Graduate Employment Surveys (Survey Monkey) one year after graduation each year

-Laurie Grove, Director
+Laurie Grove, Director of Career Services

-George Colon, Coordinator
+George Colon, Career Services Coordinator